optimizely/optimizely-client-python/README.md

 <div class="alert warning">
-  <strong>Warning!
+  <strong>Warning!<br>
 The Optimizely Python client only works for Optimizely Classic (v1 REST API).
-The actively updated and maintained API is the v2 REST API for Optimizely X. For updated features we recommend you to migrate to Optimizely X.</strong>
+The actively updated and maintained API is the v2 REST API for Optimizely X. For updated features we recommend you to migrate to Optimizely X.
+If you need to use this library and need to access an attribute that isn't accessible trough the library, we recommend you to fork the library. </strong>
 </div>

 #Optimizely Python Client